NuGet/Home/accepted/2024/repo-level-lock-file.md

 The primary example of prior art for a centralized lock file is [Paket](https://fsprojects.github.io/Paket/) built around this exact concept.
 It uses a `paket.dependencies` file, similar to the `Directory.packages.props` file from Nuget.
 It allows for 'groups' to pull two identical dependencies in different versions as each group is resolved independently.
 It then uses a `paket.lock` to lock the dependencies at the root (right next to the paket.dependencies), which pins all primary and transitive package versions for all projects.
 A project then includes a package by listing its name in the `paket.references` file in the csproj directory.

-We can draw many parallels between Paket & Nuget (with a central lock file) function.
+We can draw many parallels between Paket & NuGet (with a central lock file) function.
 For one, we define all the primary packages & versions at the root.
 Projects define which specific packages they depend on within the relative projects.
 Where paket would use groups to include dependencies at different versions, NuGet uses the `VersionOverride` property within the csproj.
 This is the primary difference in how locks are handled for version differences since Paket utilizes groups and writes the locked package versions into the `paket.lock` file.
 Nuget (with central locking) writes all the pinned versions into the local csproj lock file.

-NodeJS has the concept of [Workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces#skip-to-content) which act more like Solutions since NodeJs only has the concept of Projects.
+NodeJS has the concept of [Workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces#skip-to-content) which act more like Solutions since NodeJS only has the concept of Projects.
 However a Workspace does allow for all packages to be resolved to the same version, ensuring no version conflicts between different projects within the same workspace.

 ## Unresolved Questions